-A super-simple camp set-up, Meru Wilderness is a lot of fun for adventurous travellers.
+A super-simple camp set-up, Meru Wilderness is a lot of fun for adventurous travelers.
 Offering great guiding and a flexible approach to safari, it’s also amazing value.

 Meru Wilderness is sister camp to Laikipia Wilderness, and although it is much simpler in set up the camps combine really well to provide a very authentic safari in two of Kenya’s most offbeat wildlife regions.
 Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, and all activities.
 Meru Wilderness is open throughout the year.